sharisiri/Twitter-Streamer-GCP/readme.md

 --metadata=startup-script-url=gs://<BUCKET_NAME>/startup-script.sh
 ```

-Check BigQuery after a minute or two and confirm that tweets are stored correctly.
+Check BigQuery after a minute or two and confirm that tweets are flowing in correctly.